brunogama/laptop/README.md

 Requirements
 ------------

-We support:

 * macOS Sierra (10.12)

-Older versions may work but aren't regularly tested.
-Bug reports for older versions are welcome.
+Older versions may work.
+But if they don't, feel free to write a PR.

 Install
 -------